seknewna/seknewna.github.io/README.md

 * September 2022 - August 2023: **Post-doctoral researcher, University of Mayotte**

 Project name: On  Spatio-temporal risk management using mosquito count data.

 Key results:
   * Identification of factors influencing the proliferation of mosquitos in Mayotte
   * Social contact matrix estimation using predictive methods

 Tools:
   - Spatial data analyses and modelling
   - Getting data and cleaning using R software or Python.
   - Collaboration with other researchers
   - Taught numerical algebra to undergraduate students.

-November 2020
-July 2022
-Teaching Assistant at AIMS (Senegal)
+* November 2020 - July 2022: **Teaching Assistant at AIMS (Senegal)**
-Conducted tutorial and lab sessions with master's students, focusing on problem-solving, project management, and proficient programming in R/Python languages, SageMath, and Octave.
-Utilized GitHub for version control and demonstrated expertise in Linux commands.
+  - Conducted tutorial and lab sessions with master's students, focusing on problem-solving, project management, and proficient programming in R/Python languages, SageMath, and Octave.
+  - Utilized GitHub for version control and demonstrated expertise in Linux commands.
-Ensured accurate marking and maintained strict confidentiality of student records.
+  - Ensured accurate marking and maintained strict confidentiality of student records.
-Utilized R programming skills to generate transcripts, enhancing academic administration efficiency.
+  - Utilized R programming skills to generate transcripts, enhancing academic administration efficiency.
-Delivered engaging instruction in subjects including Statistics, LaTeX, and Introduction to R and Python, fostering a conducive learning environment.
+  - Delivered engaging instruction in subjects including Statistics, LaTeX, and Introduction to R and Python, fostering a conducive learning environment.
-Successfully managed the coordination of talks and seminars, facilitating academic discourse and knowledge sharing.
+  - Successfully managed the coordination of talks and seminars, facilitating academic discourse and knowledge sharing.
-Led the development and maintenance of the academic activities book, ensuring precise documentation and adherence to institutional standards.
+  - Led the development and maintenance of the academic activities book, ensuring precise documentation and adherence to institutional standards.
-Mentored and guided students in essay writing, contributing to their academic growth and success.
+  - Mentored and guided students in essay writing, contributing to their academic growth and success.

-March 2020
-November 2020
-Statistician/Economist consultant, Department of Studies and Forecasting of the Ministry of Finance and Budget, Chad.
+* March 2020 - November 2020: **Statistician/Economist consultant, Department of Studies and Forecasting of the Ministry of Finance and Budget, Chad.**

 Engaged in the elaboration of
 the International Aid data analysis, the Annual Performance Project Report (PAP in French), and